-Students will build on the foundation established in level 1, in the areas of reading, speaking, writing and understanding French.
+This course is designed to help students explore the mysteries of the French language.
 Thematic units will be built around interactive communication, speaking and writing presentations as well as activities in reading and listening interpretation.
 While the textbook provides structure for the class as well a resource for the students, I incorporate many other tools to provide a broad experience for the students.

-The class sizes are limited to 10 in order to allow for optimal communication within the classroom as well as teacher oversight on assignments.
+The class sizes are limited to 12 in order to allow for optimal communication within the classroom as well as teacher oversight on assignments.
 I believe that students are successful when they are comfortable and at ease.
-Therefore, I make an effort to work with students at their level of comfort, working with them until they are ready to go to the next level.
+Therefore, I make an effort to work with students at their level of comfort working with them until they are ready to go to the next level.

 Face-to face time is limited to one hour per week, therefore the weekly assignments are designed to keep students actively working with French during the week.
 I use lots of interactive videos, audio recordings and other authentic French resources to accomplish this.
 Developing accuracy in pronunciation and learning grammatical structures of the language are incorporated into the lessons and assignments.
 The course is rounded out by exploring the vast contributions the French have made in history, art, literature and culture and why it is spoken as a major language on every continent in the world.